Vicbuz/QIIME2-hutton-training/README.md

 You can request an account by going here https://help.cropdiversity.ac.uk/user-accounts.html

-There are several ways to connect to the HPC, see the HPC help website section called Getting Connected https://help.cropdiversity.ac.uk/ssh.html
+There are several ways to connect to the HPC, I recommend you use MobaXterm which you can download from the Software Center, for help see the HPC help website section called Getting Connected https://help.cropdiversity.ac.uk/ssh.html